German minister's Greek aid comments spark pre-election backlash

 Greece received an aid tranche of 5.8 billion euros from its international lenders in July.
 It stands to receive another 1 billion euros in October, subject to implementation of further reforms.

-As a prelude, Asmussen will meet Central Bank Governor George Provopoulos, Finance Minister Yannis Stournaras and George Zanias, chairman of Greece’s biggest lender, National Bank, on his trip this week, Greek sources told Reuters.
+As a prelude, Asmussen will meet Central Bank Governor George Provopoulos, Finance Minister Yannis Stournaras and George Zanias, chairman of Greece’s biggest lender, National Bank (NBGr.AT), on his trip this week, Greek sources told Reuters.

 “TELL THE TRUTH”